lupyuen/lupyuen.github.io/src/ci.md

 - [__Build for arm-04__](https://github.com/lupyuen3/runner-nuttx/actions/runs/10594022857/job/29456380032)

 Does UTM Emulator work for NuttX Docker Builds?
-Yeah kinda.
+Yeah kinda...

 But how long to build? __4 hours!__